How to Make a Training Video Right in PowerPoint

 Before You Start

-1. Define your audience
+Step 1.
+Define your audience

 You may have already heard this before: no material should be created without understanding who it’s being created for.
 But how do you actually define your audience?
 Answering these simple questions may help you figure that out:

-• How well informed are the viewers?
+- How well informed are the viewers?
 While newbies require an additional introduction to the subject, veterans may find it boring or even insulting.

-• How interested are the viewers?
+- How interested are the viewers?

-• Will they search for the video themselves or will you share it with them?
+- Will they search for the video themselves or will you share it with them?

-• What are the age, gender, and education levels of the viewers?
+- What are the age, gender, and education levels of the viewers?
 Define the demographics of your audience and choose the language of your video lecture accordingly.

-2. Prepare a narration script
+Step 2.
+Prepare a narration script

 Note: If you’re planning to combine a training video with a PowerPoint presentation, divide your script into parts so that each of them corresponds to a certain slide.
-Here, it may be useful to create a presentation outline by opening the Outline View from the View tab on the PowerPoint ribbon.
+Here, it may be useful to create a presentation outline by opening the file menu from the View tab on the PowerPoint ribbon.
 Alternatively, you can use the convenient narration editor that gives you the possibility to enter a script while seeing slide thumbnails and durations.

-3. Set up the scene
+Step 3.
+Set up the scene

 Make sure nothing will distract viewers from the main action: keep the backdrop minimal and meaningful.
 If you’re demonstrating a product, take advantage of the power of contrast; for example, use lighter colors for dark items such as cameras.

 You will also need to adjust the presenter’s appearance.
 When choosing clothing for the presenter, keep the target audience in mind, especially their demographics and preferences.
-While creative how-tos are more liberal in this matter, corporate training videos require a corresponding style.
+While creative how-tos are more liberal in this matter, corporate PowerPoint training videos require a corresponding style.

-4. Choose recording devices
+Step 4.
+Choose recording devices

 Poor quality tools may throw quality content out the window.
 For instance, it’s recommended that you avoid using built-in microphones, as they may absorb too much background sound.
 Overall, there are two microphone types: condenser and dynamic.
-To find out which one to choose and why, read this guide to selecting the best microphone.
-It also contains instructions on setting the right recording level.

-5. Practice
+Step 5.
+Practice

 Reading a script often makes the speech sound monotone and robotic.
 It’s always a good idea to have someone listen to you practicing before recording.
 Ask others for some advice on how to make the narration more natural and clear.
 Once there’s nothing more to improve, move on directly to creating a video lecture.

-A Walkthrough for Making a Training Video in PowerPoint
+How to Create a Training Video in PowerPoint

+If you’re wondering how to record a video with PowerPoint, iSpring Suite makes it simple and efficient.
 Download an iSpring Suite free trial to get started with a video lecture right away.
 Created content will be available even after the trial runs out.

-How to record a video
+How to record a training video in PowerPoint

-1. Open your PowerPoint presentation and switch to the iSpring Suite tab on the ribbon.
+- Open your PowerPoint presentation and switch to the iSpring Suite tab on the ribbon.

 2. Click on the Manage Narration button on the iSpring Suite toolbar.

-3. The Narration Editor allows you to view all slides at a glance.
+- The Narration Editor allows you to view all slides at a glance.
 Choose the one you’d like to record a video for from the Slide Thumbnails on the left and it will be scaled up in the center.

 The timeline below displays the duration of slides, audio, and video (once you’ve added it).
 You can easily adjust the duration of slides by dragging their borders to the left or right.

-4. Use the Slide Notes on the right panel to insert your script.
+- Use the Slide Notes on the right panel to insert your script.
 This way, the narration will coincide perfectly with the information on the slides.

 5. Once you’ve inserted a script, hit the Record Video button on the editor’s toolbar.